Have you heard of Coccidiosis (coke-si-di-oh-sis)?

 🐥 keep humidity in the cage/area as low as possible – using our chick nipple waterer helps with this.

 🐥 Keep bowls and trays clean and regularly changed

 🐥 Prevent contact with wild birds (if possible)

-If you suspect you have a coccidiosis in one chick/chicken, you need to treat the whole flock.
+If you suspect you have coccidiosis in one chick or chicken, you need to treat the whole flock.
 If one becomes infected then it’s highly likely to spread through your entire flock.
-If that happens, your first port of call is to treat with an amprolium product (links below).
-Secondly, clean as much as you can, and follow the reduction tips above.
+Treat urgently with medication for Coccidiosis (links below).
+These medications block the parasite’s ability to uptake and multiply.

 If you are worried, I recommend taking the sick chicken to a vet.